Smart Thermostats Review

-Why Buy a Programmable Thermostat?
+Why Buy a Smart Thermostat?

 The top performers in our review are Nest Learning Thermostat, the Gold Award winner; eccobee3, the Silver Award winner; and ecobee Smart Si, the Bronze Award winner.
-Here’s more on choosing a programmable thermostat to meet your needs, along with details on how we arrived at our ranking of 10 products.
+Here’s more on choosing a smart thermostat to meet your needs, along with details on how we arrived at our ranking of 10 products.

 The average household spends thousands of dollars each year on energy bills, and half of that money typically goes toward heating and cooling empty homes.
 In other words, you may be spending too much to heat and cool your home while wasting energy in the process.
 If your energy bills are overwhelming, a programmable thermostat is a great way to cut costs.